trinitronx/chef-cookbooks/bacula/README.md

 * While Bacula configuration is generally director-centric (i.e. elements like schedules & filesets are centrally defined on the director and re-used by different clients), the node attribute system used in this cookbook makes the fileset and schedule definitions specific to each node.
   - The director configuration will automatically prepend the applicable node name to each fileset/schedule definition.
 * The `schedules` array contains hashes for each of the node's schedules.
 Each of the node's schedules is an array of `Run` statements -- see [the Bacula manual](http://www.bacula.org/5.2.x-manuals/en/main/main/Configuring_Director.html#SECTION001450000000000000000) for further details.
 * The `filesets` array elements are arranged in mostly the same manner as the FileSet resources detailed in [the Bacula manual](http://www.bacula.org/5.2.x-manuals/en/main/main/Configuring_Director.html#SECTION001470000000000000000).
 Sensible defaults are automatically added as appropriate (e.g. MD5 signatures are checked for file comparisons).
+See the example below and in the Misc Setup section for information on setting custom options or multiple option stanzas.
 * `jobs` array members specifically look for the following attributes:
   - fileset
     - Optional; defaults to the name of the job (e.g. in our example above we could omit the `fileset` under `monthlydbbackup` and rename the `ddrive` fileset to `monthlydbbackup`)